anthonyckleung/Travel-Chatbot/README.md

 The purpose of this project is to build a simple chatbot where a user can request flight prices through conversation.

+The project was originally assigned at 1000ml - an institution for practical AI based in Toronto.

 ## Prerequsite
 Notebook and script are written in Python 3.
 The libraries used for this project are listed under the `requirements.txt` file.
 It is recommended to first set up a virtual environment and then install the libraries with